 “In this workplace, you can be out, you can be comfortable, you can bring your whole self to work – people perform better when they can be themselves,” he says.
 “It really pleased me when somebody who joined recently said: ‘It took me three years to come out in my previous jobs and three weeks to come out at the National Assembly… Here, I’m the new guy, not the new gay.’”

-Interested in getting involved in the FDA's LGBT+ Network?
+Interested in getting involved in the ?
 Get in touch by emailing firstname.lastname@example.org